CLID: Controlled-Length Image Descriptions with Limited Data: Method

 {\bf Varying-length caption generation.} This is the core of our method.
 The idea is to explore the scene graph in a {\em Depth First Search (DFS)}-like manner, with a few modifications, which account for caption diversity and length diversity.

 The algorithm proceeds as follows.
 The first object is chosen among the nodes of the scene graph, according to the distribution of the saliency vector.
 The more salient an object is, the more likely it is to be chosen.
 Once the initial node (object) is selected, DFS is applied with three differences.
 First, we do not necessarily visit all the children of each node.
 Instead, we sample up to $k$ children, based on their saliency distribution (after re-normalization).
 Furthermore, we allow re-visiting nodes, since captioning "re-visits" objects, by mentioning them multiple times.
 For example, the object "boy" in the description "A boy is feeding a dog and a girl is smiling at the boy", is revisited, where the second time is preceded by "the".
 While revisiting nodes is allowed, loops are prohibited, in order to prevent (infinite) repetitions.
 This is done by avoiding propagation through already-visited vertices.
-Finally, if the exploration reaches an end, but less then $T_{sal}\%$ of the sum of the image saliency map was explored, we "jump" to a new unexplored node, selected again according to the saliency vector.
+Finally, if the exploration reaches an end, but less than $T_{sal}\%$ of the sum of the image saliency map was explored, we "jump" to a new unexplored node, selected again according to the saliency vector.
 This means that we do not necessarily visit the whole graph.

 During this traversal, a caption is generated, creating a noun for every node (object), a verb for every edge (relationship) and adjectives for the objects (node attributes).
-As common in captioning, we add an "and" when there is a jump in the DFS (or a dot in the case of paragraphs).
+As a common connection of phrases in captioning, we add an "and" when there is a jump in the DFS (or a dot in the case of paragraphs).
 To increase the diversity of the captions and their lengths we add two random procedures: First, we cut out a random number of the last visited objects.
 Second, for every object in the generated caption we add a random number of attributes (up to a limit $n_a$).
+The algorithm is summarized as pseudo-code in the supplemental materials.

 {\bf Linguistic style.} The generation algorithm described above successfully depicts the objects, their order, and the relationship between them.
 However, it might generate unnatural linguistic style.
 A notable example is {\em grouping:} multiple objects (e.g. "two kids" or "animals") appear in scene graphs as distinct nodes and are thus described as separate objects.
 To improve the grammar and the style, we use an off-the-shelf language paraphraser~\cite{huggingface2021pegasus}, which preserves the original meaning and produces a fluent and correct language.
 The paraphraser itself has no access to the image.
 Note that the paraphraser is applied only here and not on the output of the model described in Section~\ref{sec:training}.